-Many people believe that if that it was an ‘ordinary’ man involved, he would be charged with common assault, which could lead to a conviction and result in him losing his job.
+Others argue that if that it was an ‘ordinary’ man involved, he would be charged with common assault, which could lead to a conviction and result in him losing his job.

 So why isn’t Carragher losing his job and being treated like everyone else would be over something that is documented and undeniable?

-Before this incident, Carragher had become extremely popular with the football public through his great punditry skills and his back-and-forth banter with Neville so should we look at this one incident or his career as a whole?
+Before this incident, Carragher had become extremely popular with the football public through his great punditry skills and his back-and-forth banter with Neville, so should we look at this one incident or his career as a whole?